We all are quite familiar with the measurement of time. But, what is time? Why does it flow? And, why does it go forward, not backward?

 For example, we travel in spatial dimensions everyday.
-When you are in motion with respect to any object in this universe, you are traveling in space.
+When you are in motion, you are traveling in space.
 Traveling in spatial dimensions means covering some ‘distance’.
 It is very simple.
-But, it is not as simple to travel in time.
+But, it is not that simple to travel in time.

 For example, if you wanna go backwards in time, you can’t just turn back and start moving!

 So, that’s why time is a different type of dimension.
 Why is it like this?
 Well, nobody knows!

 Also, as time moves on, it leads to development or destruction (we can refer destruction to as a negative of development).